spark-mv/cdn/install.md

 To configure where to download a copy from, go to the configuration page on the [your HolaCDN account] (http://www.holacdn.com/cp).
 You will arrive to the default zone ('gen').
 In that zone, click "new source" and enter one or more video source(s).

 For example, if your video URL looks like http://video.myserver.com/static/mp4/video.mp4, the video source is video.myserver.com.
 For HDS/HLS video, enter server (s) for manifests (M3U8/F4M) and for video chunks (TS or Frag).

 If your video servers use content protection algorithms, [check out the advanced settings] (https://github.com/hola/cdn/blob/master/install.md#5-handling-content-protection).

-You must add a video source, otherwise HolaCDN will not work.
+To simplify testing, HolaCDN is configured with video source '*'.
+Make sure to change it to your real video source(s).
 Finished?
 You can now [test HolaCDN locally on your PC] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-locally-on-your-pc)

 # 3. Test HolaCDN locally on your PC